 Even though Angela wasn’t expecting him, he turned up again this morning.

-He had gone now but she was worried that tomorrow he might return.
+He had eventually gone, but she was worried that tomorrow he might return.

 With an anxious look, she opened the fridge door.
 ‘Gee, not much there,’ she reflected.
 ‘What if he turns up and there’s nothing for him.’

 Angela thought back to the last time he came and she could not satisfy him.
 It was awful and she was embarrassed at the thought of how the neighbours had to put up with the ruckus he kicked up.

 ‘I hope that never happens again,’ she sighed.

 And, now today she had the worry of having an empty fridge and the threat of him turning up unannounced and being agitated if there was nothing on offer.